 This Urban Approved cultivar is perfect for the backyard of an urban home.
 With its tall, yet columnar form and low maintenance habit, Princeton Sentry® Ginkgo is a great choice for a tree with unique fan-shape foliage and spectacular fall appeal.
 Use of this tree varies depending on location, but Princeton Sentry® Ginkgo comes from a family of plants known for their hardiness and longevity.
 Don’t you want a living fossil in your yard?
 May also be known as Maidenhair Tree.

 Use Princeton Sentry® Ginkgo in a multitude of spaces, including those narrow areas where you need an upright statement tree to create some shade.
-Tolerant of compact soil, clay or loam, it’s an easy tree for a variety of site conditions.
+Tolerant of compact soil, clay, or loam, it’s an easy tree for a variety of site conditions.
 Great for a narrow space that needs a vertical accent or creating shade in a smaller yard.
-Use in boulevards in mass planting to create an elegant, structured look.
-Princeton Sentry® Ginkgo also works spectacularly in a mixed screen when width of beds is not prominent.
+Use in boulevards as a mass planting to create an elegant, structured look.
+Princeton Sentry® Ginkgo also works spectacularly in a mixed screen.

 For a similar, but wider shade tree, look at Autumn Gold™ Ginkgo.